abuendia/spatial-prop/README.md

         --epochs 50 \
         --do_eval

 An optional `--debug` flag can be added for quick testing.
-Note that the `--do_eval` flag computes Pearson, Spearman, and MAE correlation metrics between predictions and ground truth as reported in the preprint.
+Note that the `--do_eval` flag computes Pearson correlation, Spearman correlation, and MAE metrics between predictions and ground truth as reported in the preprint.

 ## Deploy SpatialProp with trained GNN (inflammatory signaling example)